 - Duolingo English Test for English proficiency exams.
 The exam costs $49 (USD) and may be taken from any computer that has a camera, audio and reliable internet.
 The exam portion of the Duolingo English Test contains a series of speaking, reading, writing and listening exercises.
 Following the exam, there will be an interview portion that will ask you to respond to various prompts in 30 to 90 seconds.
 The exam will take about 45 minutes to complete and you will need either a passport, driver license, or national or state ID to show the camera.
 The score results are generally received within a few days of exam completion.
 A minimum score of 105 is required.

-For information on the GRE and the TOEFL visit the Educational Testing Service web site .
+For information on the TOEFL visit the Educational Testing Service web site.
 (UH Code: 6870)

 Once admitted to the program